Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: The Ahlfors-Schwarz lemma for metrics of negative curvature

 \claim 4.5.~Corollary {\rm([Gri71], KobO71])}|If $X$ is a projective variety of general type, the Kobayashi-Eisenmann volume form $\bfe^n$, $n=\dim X$, can degenerate only along a proper algebraic set $Y\subsetneq X$. \endclaim

-The converse of Corollary 4.5 is expected to be true, namely, the generic non degeneracy of $\bfe^n$ should imply that $X$ is of general type; this is only known for surfaces (see [GrGr79] and [MoMu82]):
+The converse of Corollary 4.5 is expected to be true, namely, the generic non-degeneracy of $\bfe^n$ should imply that $X$ is of general type; this is only known for surfaces (see [GrGr80] and [MoMu82]):

-\claim 4.6.~General Type Conjecture {\rm(Green-Griffiths [GrGr79])}| A projective algebraic variety $X$ is measure hyperbolic $($i.e.\ $\bfe^n$ degenerates only along a proper algebraic subvariety$)$ if and only if $X$ is of general type. \endclaim
+\claim 4.6.~General Type Conjecture {\rm(Green-Griffiths [GrGr80])}| A projective algebraic variety $X$ is measure hyperbolic $($i.e.\ $\bfe^n$ degenerates only along a proper algebraic subvariety$)$ if and only if $X$ is of general type. \endclaim

 An essential step in the proof of the necessity of having general type subvarieties would be to show that manifolds of Kodaira dimension $0$ (say, Calabi-Yau manifolds and holomorphic symplectic manifolds, all of which have $c_1(X)=0$) are not measure hyperbolic, e.g.\ by exhibiting enough families of curves $C_{s,\ell}$ covering $X$ such that $(2g(\ol C_{s,\ell})-2)/\deg(C_{s,\ell})\to 0$.